-Individuals (including shareholders of tax-option (S) corporations, partners, members of LLCs treated as partnerships, and grantors of revocable trusts), corporations other than tax-option (S) corporations, publicly traded partnerships or LLCs treated as corporations, qualifying trusts, and estates may qualify for a farmland preservation credit for 2015 if all of the following conditions are met:
+Individuals (including shareholders of tax-option (S) corporations, partners, members of LLCs treated as partnerships, and grantors of revocable trusts), corporations other than tax-option (S) corporations, publicly traded partnerships or LLCs treated as corporations, qualifying trusts, and estates may qualify for a farmland preservation credit for 2018 if all of the following conditions are met:

-1. You or any member of your household (see Part A.4 in the previous column for definition) must have been the owner (see Part A.5 in the previous column for definition) of the Wisconsin farmland for which the credit is being claimed, during your taxable year that begins in 2015.

-2. You must have been a resident of Wisconsin for the entire taxable year.
-The taxable year may be either calendar year 2015 or a fiscal year beginning in 2015, but it must be for the same period covered by your 2015 income tax return.
+- 1. You or any member of your household (defined on page 12) must have been the owner (defined on page 12) of the Wisconsin farmland for which the credit is being claimed, at the end of the taxable year. - 2.
+You must have been a resident of Wisconsin for the entire taxable year.
+The taxable year may be either calendar year 2018 or a fiscal year beginning in 2018, but it must be for the same period covered by your 2018 income tax return.